jbengtsson/thor-scsi-lib/README.rst

   *Pascal-P6* https://sourceforge.net/projects/pascal-p6.

 In other words, since 1994 our *toolkit* – althout it based on one model: the *Hamiltonian for a charged particle in an external electromagnetic field* & a *symplectic intrator* for *magnetic multipoles* & *insertion devices* for ditto – it was implemented as two different codes: Tracy-2 & Thor.
-Hence, eventually, these were consolidated by using C++ *templates* for the *polymorphich number object* and *beam line class*; aka Tracy-2,3. but missing/ignoring/avoiding the *Truncated Power Series Algebra approach* (TPSA) for the computation of the corresponding global lattice properties; e.g., linear optics functions, radiation effects, etc. I.e., a prehistoric approach (1980s).
+Hence, eventually, these were consolidated by using C++ *templates* for the *polymorphich number object* and *beam line class*; aka Tracy-2,3.

 Contributions
 -------------